BrunoFrancesco97/Software_Architectures/Task 3/readme.md

 # Task 3 Documentation
-- added app

-TODO:
-- build guide (super easy)
-- add backend
-- final build scripts
-- final dockerfiles
-- final docker-compose
 ## Requirements and approach
 For this task is asked to build up an Hackerrank-like application over a monolithic architecture, thus all parts that form the application are stored inside the same machine.
 In order to solve the task we have developed a classical frontend/backend layered application since this approach fits well for our needs.

-In particular our frontend is a Flutter application, meanwhile our backend is divided into three parts:
+In particular our frontend is a Javascript application, meanwhile our backend is divided into three parts:
 - the RestAPI server is made by using Flask, an efficient Python framework that allows to build web services
 - A persistence layer built using SQLAlchemy
 - A database built using MariaDB RDBMS

+## Frontend
+Frontend is a simple Javascript app, served by an nginx service.
+This app run directly in browser, and work as a presentation level.

 ## Backend
 Backend is composed from 3 different layers, they are:
 - _APIRest_ layer